By Seth Berkman

 The competition

 The Horizon Fitness T202 showed promise early on, with testers enjoying its belt, which had little to no give but wasn’t too soft, either.
-The main dealbreaker was that after three weeks of use, this machine’s belt became noticeably squeaky to a point that it distracted several runners.
+The main dealbreaker was that after three weeks of use, this machine’s belt became noticeably squeaky to the point that it distracted several runners.
 (A Horizon spokesperson said that if a customer is covered under the product warranty, the company will send out a service provider to fix this kind of issue on any of its treadmills.)
 Also, two testers felt electrical shocks when touching the handles while running.

 Life Fitness treadmills are ubiquitous in gyms and hotel exercise rooms.
 We like the size, the easy-to-use features, and the strong warranty coverage of the Life Fitness T3.
 In our performance tests, however, it started out feeling sturdy but became more wobbly after repeated use over several weeks.
-The 3.0-horsepower motor took a while to ramp up to top speeds, and some testers reported more shaking the faster the belt went.
+The 3.0-horsepower motor took a while to ramp up to top speeds, and some testers reported there was more shaking the faster the belt went.

 Shannon Palus and Ingrid Skjong contributed reporting.
 This article was edited by Tracy Vence and Kalee Thompson.